 - Send you information about our benefits and services (or those from selected Commercial Partners we think you'd be interested in) by post, email, picture message, online banner advertising, or other ways.

-- Our Commercial Partners and Commercial Members or Consultants who help us run our services, for example Associate Consultants that assist with our network events and conferences.
+- Our Commercial Partners and Commercial Members or consultants/ contractors who help us run our services, for example our awards events and conferences.

 We might also share your information: